For Students

 About the Certificate

-The Graduate Certificate in Food Systems (GCFS) is hosted by the School of Public Health, Rausser College of Natural Resources, and Goldman School of Public Policy, and administered by the Berkeley Food Institute in response to an increasing need for innovative solutions to pressing food and farming challenges.
-We strive to create a network of people committed to a just food and farming system and invite students from any graduate program at UC Berkeley to apply for the certificate early on in their academic career.
+The Graduate Certificate in Food Systems (GCFS) is administered by Berkeley Food Institute in response to an increasing need for innovative solutions to pressing food and farming challenges.
+We train the next generation of food and farm systems leaders by providing diverse educational and career pathway opportunities to develop the knowledge and skills necessary to address critical food and farm system issues.
+The Certificate invites students from all graduate and doctorate programs at UC Berkeley to apply early in their academic career.

-The GCFS builds upon UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies and prepares Masters and Doctoral students to think critically about the multi-level, multi-system factors that affect food production, distribution, and consumption.
-The core course complements graduate students’ primary fields of study by providing the necessary theoretical framework and practical skills for systems thinking that can be applied across diverse and emerging food and farming challenges while connecting students across departments.
+The Certificate builds upon UC Berkeley’s strength as a multi-disciplinary pioneer in food systems studies to prepare students to think critically about the multi-level, multi-system factors that affect food production, distribution, and consumption.

 How to earn the Graduate Certificate in Food Systems